-The preK students practice social skills as well as additional school readiness skills, such as listening, math, language and writing.
+The preK students practice social-emotional skills as well as additional school readiness skills, such as listening, math, language and writing.
 More formalized instruction is used to prepare them for kindergarten.

-The students have opportunities to use the outside world as their classroom.
-In the context of a multicultural trip around the world, they are taught in themes as a way of developing a framework for ideas and skills they will learn later in their schooling.
+Students have the opportunity to explore and experiment through the use of print- and literacy-rich high-interest themes.
+Children are taught in the context of themes as a framework for ideas and skills they will learn later in their schooling.
 This helps to develop reading comprehension as children with rich backgrounds of knowledge have a higher level of comprehension when learning to read.

 Throughout the year, we explore core concepts through storytelling, artistic expression, movement and song, as well as through positive play with friends.
 Activities incorporate practice of skills to work on handwriting, pre-literacy skills and math while also emphasizing problem-solving and conflict resolution skills.